“Fake it till ya make it”?

 However, in the long-run, what “faking it till you make it” encourages us to do is to disconnect from a part of us—usually the more vulnerable parts of us that have a lot of self-doubt—that don’t believe or are not confident that we’ll “make it” aka succeed in whatever we have to or want to do.

 When we “fake it till we make it,” we have to minimize or silence our more vulnerable parts.
-This mimics a core attribute of trauma responses— forcing us to abandon certain parts of ourselves in order to survive.
+This mimics a core attribute of trauma responses— forced abandonment of certain parts of ourselves in order to survive.
 For example, when our “fight” response is activated, we can often find ourselves abandoning our empathetic side that allows us to see the humanity in others.
 Or…when our “fawn/submit” response is activated, we can find ourselves abandoning the self-advocate parts of ourselves that help us recognize and stand up for what we need/want.

 When we “fake it till we make it,” we prematurely put the brakes on our survival responses—often, without a plan/intention to revisit it…to tend to it with care.
 All that residual activation from these survival responses stays stuck in our bodies and minds.